Adam Cassar

 Now let's define our filter and our counter.
 For our filter we mentioned that pages end in /, so we'll use that, but exclude verified bots to make sure they're not restricted when crawling the site.
 A verified bot is a crawler like Google or Bing, that Peakhour has verified as legitimate by using reverse DNS to confirm they are who they say they are.

-Attackers, scrapers, etc looking to abuse a site will launch an attack using a particular piece of software.
+Attackers, scrapers, and others looking to abuse a site will launch an attack using a particular piece of software.
 That piece of software will have a TLS fingerprint (like JA3) that remains the same, even as the attacker rotates their user-agent, IP address, and other characteristics, so we'll use the TLS fingerprint as our request counter.

 Rate Limit authenticated API Users